Skip to main content

 2. Driver-based planning

-Traditionally, financial forecasts were based on actual historical numbers, and organizations then added a growth target percentage from top-down strategic guidance.
+Traditionally, financial forecasts were based on historical numbers, and organizations then added a growth target percentage from top-down strategic guidance.
 The problem is, this misses the story behind the numbers.

 Yes, your financial statement reflects the interplay of a multitude of factors that affect your finances.
-The issue is, for accurate forecasting, you need more than just ‘the numbers.’
+The issue is, that for accurate forecasting, you need more than just ‘the numbers.’
 It’s also critical to identify the key drivers of your organization.

 3. Scenario planning